The Complete Guide To Your First OT Job Interview

 A good example comes from the question “Why should we hire you?”

 A typical answer might be “Because I am a hard worker and I will do the best job” or “I am a quick learner” or “I was the top of my class in school.”

-The fact that you can connect your skills to making their company or organization better.
+The fact that you can connect your skills to help better their company or organization.

 A manager wants great employees that will make his/her life easier.
 Managers want someone who is loyal that can eventually train other new OTs.

 Likewise, your skills will allow you to provide the best care to patients which will improve the overall client satisfaction for the organization.
 This improves the reputation of the company and allows them to be more efficient and effective and grow as an organization.

 They should hire you because you will make the interviewer look like a genius for hiring you!

 Remember that for them, it’s all about the benefit THEY get for hiring you.
 Do remember that in the back of your mind though, that you should ensure that the job is a good fit for you, first and foremost, before accepting the position.